talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer applicationId = 56; // Integer | The ID of the Application.
+        Long applicationId = 56; // Long | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
         CreateTemplateCampaign body = new CreateTemplateCampaign(); // CreateTemplateCampaign | body
         try {
             CreateTemplateCampaignResponse result = apiInstance.createCampaignFromTemplate(applicationId, body);